West Virginia Mountaineers football: Bowl games

-West Virginia has participated in 39 bowl games throughout its history, compiling a 16–23 record through the 2021 season.
+West Virginia has participated in 41 bowl games throughout its history, compiling a 17–24 record through the 2024 season.
 The Mountaineers endured a dubious string of post-season futility from 1987 to 2004, losing 11 of 12 bowl games including eight consecutive losses between 1987 and 1998.
 However, West Virginia won four straight bowl games from 2005 to 2008 with Pat White, who became the first ever quarterback to win all four bowl games as a starter in Division I college football.
 These are West Virginia's last ten bowl games.

 Head coaches

 The West Virginia Mountaineers have had 34 head coaches throughout the program's history.
-With 149 victories, Don Nehlen is first overall in the program's history, followed by Dana Holgorsen (61 wins) and Rich Rodriguez (60).
+With 149 victories, Don Nehlen is first overall in the program's history, followed by Dana Holgorsen and Rich Rodriguez tied with 61 each.

 Rankings

-West Virginia has finished a season ranked in at least one of the Associated Press (AP) or Coaches polls on 21 occasions.
+West Virginia has finished a season ranked in at least one of the Associated Press (AP) or Coaches polls on 22 occasions.
 The Mountaineers have finished ranked amongst the top 10 in college football on five occasions.
 West Virginia attained its highest-ever ranking in the polls during week 14 of the 2007 season, when they were ranked No. 1 in the Coaches Poll and No. 2 in the AP Poll.

 The Mountaineers have concluded the regular season ranked in the final rankings of the College Football Playoff (CFP) on two occasions.
 West Virginia finished the regular season ranked seven times in the final rankings of the Bowl Championship Series (BCS), a predecessor to the CFP.
 The Bowl Coalition, a predecessor to the CFP and BCS systems, ranked WVU 3rd in its final standings at the conclusion of the 1993 regular season.
 As of the end of the 2020 season, the Mountaineers were 49–122–2 against opponents ranked in the AP Poll.